dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 ### ASP.NET Core Single Page Application (SPA) with JavaScript Frameworks such as Angular and React

 Build client-side logic for ASP.NET Core apps using popular JavaScript frameworks, like [Angular](https://angular.io/) or [React](https://facebook.github.io/react/).
 ASP.NET Core provides project templates for Angular and React.

 Benefits of ASP.NET Core SPA with JavaScript Frameworks, in addition to the client rendering benefits previously listed:

-* The Javascript runtime environment is already provided with the browser.
+* The JavaScript runtime environment is already provided with the browser.
 * Large community and mature ecosystem.
 * Build client-side logic for ASP.NET Core apps using popular JS frameworks, like Angular and React, or build your client-side logic with .NET using Blazor.